 Start streaming the hottest reality shows on TV with new releases express from the US with hayu’s free trial offer.
 Only pay $6.99 thereafter.

 Launching with iOS and Android apps that we took at look at last year, hayu’s been busily expanding its reach to make it easier to watch its shows on the big screen.
 They now have apps for Apple TV (4th generation and newer) as well as Fetch TV, and just recently launched an app for Telstra TV boxes.

 The pricing’s simple – one tier, no catches, $6.99 per month with no contract.
-For those unsure if hayu’s right for them, there’s a free 30-day trial of the full service available on sign-up.
-Binge all you like, and if you cancel before the 30 days is up you won’t pay a cent.
+For those unsure if hayu’s right for them, there’s a free trial offer of the full service available on sign-up.
+Binge all you like, and if you cancel before the duration of the free trial it is up you won’t pay a cent.
 It’s worth noting, by the way, that hayu lets you check out its full catalogue of shows before you create an account.
 Something other streaming services deliberately don’t allow.